tombousso/sJava/README.md

 	> java Main
 	Counting to 3: [1, 2, 3]

-The `println` macro takes in a variable number of arguments and passes them all  to `concat` so you can see the `Arrays:toString` functionality in action.
+The `println` macro takes in a variable number of arguments and passes them all  to `concat`, so you can see the `Arrays:toString` functionality in action.

 More features can be found in `examples/test.sjava`, in other examples, and in `compiler3/**.sjava`.
 Also if you're adventurous you can check out `vertx/` which is a little site I made using the Vertx library and sJava.